Can you reuse coffee grounds? In this guide we will go through the potential uses for used coffee grounds and dispel a few myths along the way.

 There are also plenty of articles and comments out there that tell you that you can use coffee grounds to deter or control a wide range of pests.

-Anecdotal evidence might suggest that coffee grounds repel slugs and snails.
+Anecdotal evidence might suggest that used coffee grounds repel slugs and snails.
 But the fact of the matter is that there is no scientific evidence to back this up.
 Coffee grounds will not kill slugs.
 Nor will they deter them if the small scale studies that have been undertaken are anything to go by.

 How Else Might We Use Them in Our Gardens?